Do you love spending your free time in nature? Learn what a volunteer ranger does and how you can become one.

-Volunteer rangers will play a key role in running activities in the state’s parks, like guided walks to help visitors enjoy our natural wonders, as well as get involved in trail maintenance works.
+Volunteer rangers will play a key role in running activities in the state’s parks, like guided walks to help visitors enjoy our natural wonders, as well as get involved in park maintenance and conservation programs.

 You might be thinking, ‘yeah, that’s nice, the environment is cool, but why would I want to give up my time?’
 Well here’s five reasons to apply to be a volunteer ranger in SA:

 1. Reap the benefits of being outdoors

 There’s lots of research that shows that spending time in nature is good for us.